khawarizmus/hijri-week-calendar-proposal/content.typ

 == Significance of Muharram's 4th Day in Week Numbering

 Within the Hijri week calendar, the 4th weekday, being Tuesday, holds a central position, akin to Thursday in the ISO Week.
 This alignment underscores the symmetry in the structure of both calendars, each spanning seven days per week.
-Specifically, the 4th day of Muharram, marking the start of the Hijri year, is designated as the *first week pivot day*.
+Specifically, the 4th day of Muharram, marking the start of the Hijri year, is designated as the #text(weight: "bold")[#gls[first week pivot day]].
 This pivotal day bears resemblance to the 4th of January in the ISO calendar, delineating a key temporal marker with the following characteristics:

 - *Week 01 Exclusivity:* It exclusively falls within the first week (Week 01) of the Hijri-Week Year, mirroring the structural initiation point of the year.
 - *Uniqueness:* This day does not manifest in any other week, ensuring its role as a singular reference point for the onset of the annual cycle.